gnif/LookingGlass/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure you have removed the Virtual Tablet Device from the Virtual
 Machine.
-Due to the design of windows absolute pointing devices break
+Due to the design of Windows, absolute pointing devices break
-applications/games that require cursor capture and as such Looking Glass
+applications/games that require cursor capture, and as such Looking Glass
 does not support them.

 Audio